andrewmaclachlan/andrewmaclachlan/README.md

 * I'm an Associate Professor in spatial data science and visualisation at the Centre for Advanced Spatial Analysis (CASA), University College London.
 * My expertise lie in remote sensing, although in recent years this has expanded to any project using spatial data and geographical information science.
-* R is my language of choice, although i also use PostGIS and Google Earth Engine
+* R is my language of choice, but i also use PostGIS and Google Earth Engine

 > "A jack of all trades is a master of none, **but oftentimes better than a master of one**"